 Luxury from € 109: The Faces Historical Center / Nevsky 67 Hotel / Best Western Plus Centre Hotel

-If you are on the budget, I suggest you compare Hostel prices on Hostelword.com as well.
+If you are on a budget, I suggest you also compare Hostel prices on Hostelword.com.
 In case you prefer to book your stay via Airbnb coupon and save € 3o on your first stay.
 If you already have an Airbnb account, create a new one to redeem the coupon.

 Exploring St. Petersburg in one day?
 Join a tour!